CPAP vs BiPAP: Understanding the Differences

 Benefits of CPAP:

-• Highly Effective: CPAP is proven to be an effective treatment for reducing apneas and improving sleep quality in people with OSA.
+• Highly Effective: CPAP is an effective treatment for reducing apneas and improving sleep quality in people with OSA.

 • Cost-Effective: CPAP machines are generally more affordable than BiPAP machines and are often covered by insurance.